 You’ve probably heard that studies have found that breastfed kids have higher IQs than formula-fed ones.
 At first, it sounds like the breastmilk is what’s making them smarter.
 But studies also show that women who breastfed tend to be more educated and come from a higher socioeconomic background.

 These factors are probably confounding variables that are causing the higher IQ.
 When researchers controlled for these variables by finding women from the same background, the IQ difference is much smaller and less significant.

 So what data is good then?
 The author recommends large-scale randomized controlled trials.
 They’re best because of the large sample size and randomization.

 The randomly assigned groups will have similar characteristics overall because they were placed into experiment and control at random, helping control confounding variables.
 In addition, studies that have a causal mechanism can give you even more confidence in causality.
 This is something that can scientifically explain the correlation.

 You can also use observational studies if they are well conducted.
 The larger the study, the more confidence you can have in it.
 The best studies are those that compare siblings because you can be sure of the same background and control confounding variables.

 Cribsheet is an invaluable tool for anyone who has kids or wants kids.
 It prepares parents with the perfect framework that can help them make decisions that will be personalized to them and their circumstances.
 Her unique perspective is refreshingly objective, and her writing comes off as reassuring instead of condescending.
 By the time you’re done reading it, you will feel more confident to make the right decisions for your family.

 Who would I recommend the Cribsheet summary to?

-The 29-year-old parents expecting their first child, the 33-year-old new mother contemplating whether or not she should go back to work, anyone who has kids or wants kids.
+The 29-year-old couple who is expecting their first child, the 33-year-old new mother contemplating whether or not she should go back to work, anyone who has kids or wants kids.